(For the love of) Reading

 Little Free Library

 Belvedere has its own Little Free Library - a little wooden house outside, stocked with second-hand books.
 Anyone can take a book, read it, keep it or pass it on.
-Pupils are also welcome to donate any unwanted books to the Library.
-It was officially opened by popular author Cathy Cassidy and attracts interest from pupils all year round.
+Students are also welcome to donate any unwanted books to the Library.
+It was officially opened by popular author Cathy Cassidy and attracts interest from students all year round.

 Sixth Form Classic Crime Book Club